amusingotter/TellingTime/README.md

 A simple website project I created for my web dev class.

-For the .env, please do the following and enter your own information:
+For the .env file, please do the following and enter your own information:

 DB_HOST=